SoftwareAG/c8y-docs/content/machine-learning/web-app-bundle/processing-data.md

 1. Click **Create Job** in the **Scheduled Processing** page.
 2. In the **Job Config** wizard, enter the name and description of the job you want to create.
 Select a target device or device group from the dropdown list.
 The list shows maximum 2000 devices or groups but you can search for the device you are interested in.
 Once done, select a target model or model group which will be used for processing the data captured from your selected device or device group.
 The dropdown list shows all models and groups which you have already added.
-Use the **Apply across all models** toggle in case if you want the processing to happen on all the models of a model group.<br>
+Use the **Apply across all models** toggle in case if you want the processing to happen on all the models of a model group.
+When this option is disabled, processing will happen on primary model of the model group.<br>
 ![Scheduled process 1](/images/zementis/zementis-jobconfig-info.png)
 <br>Click **Next** to proceed.
 3. Each device can have various measurements which are persisted in Cumulocity IoT.
 In the **Mapping** section, map the device measurements to the corresponding model inputs.<br>